What increases my risk of penile cancer?

 The virus is passed from one person to another – sometimes during sexual activity – but it can spread by skin contact with a part of the body already infected.

 In most cases the infection will clear itself without treatment.
 However, it can become chronic and cause penile cancer.
-Men who are not circumcised may be more likely to have long-term issues with HPV.
+Those who are not circumcised may be more likely to have long-term issues with HPV.

 Not being circumcised